hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/67__Venkatraghavan_S.md

 > is inevitable.
 >
 > Anyway, don't bring persons who are not directly part of discussion.
-> That's better option.​
+> That's better option.
 >
-> ​Present their ideas as 'ideas', not as 'divine words'.​
+> Present their ideas as 'ideas', not as 'divine words'.
 >
 >